SSWConsulting/SSW.People.Profiles/Kaique-Biancatti/Kaique-Biancatti.md

 Another 2 years working as a Customer Experience Analyst brings the necessary skillset to give SSW clients the best possible customer service and support.

-A lot of experience with Windows and Windows Servers, Active Directory, Networking, Zendesk, Office 365 applications, Azure, Skype, Skype for business, PowerShell, Microsoft Flow, automation and hardware maintenance.
+A lot of experience with Windows and Windows Servers, Active Directory, Networking, Zendesk, Office 365 applications, Azure, Skype, Microsoft Teams, PowerShell, Power Automate, automation and hardware maintenance.
 He currently holds a Bachelor's Degree in Computer Science.